electron/electronjs.org-old/data/blog/electron-5-0.md

 Deprecated ServiceWorker APIs on WebContents in preparation for their removal.

 ### Automatic modules with sandboxed webContents
-In order to improve security, the following modules are being deprecated for use directly via `require` and will instead need to be included via `remote.require`:
+In order to improve security, the following modules are being deprecated for use directly via `require` and will instead need to be included via `remote.require` in a sandboxed webcontents:
 * `electron.screen`
 * `child_process`
 * `fs`